 This is a unique aerial view of Zion National Park showing numerous landmarks across the distance.
-Spread out across the Markagunt and Kolob plateaus, Zion is located at the intersection of three geographic provinces: Colorado Plateau, the Great Basin, and the Mojave Desert.
+Spread out across the Markagunt Plateau and Kolob Terrace, Zion is located at the intersection of three geographic provinces: Colorado Plateau, the Great Basin, and the Mojave Desert.

-Originally this was known by the First Nations Southern Paiute tribes who lived here as either “Mukuntuweap” which means “straight canyon”, or “ I-oo-gune” or “like an arrow quiver“.
+The First Nations Southern Paiute tribes who lived here called this place either “Mukuntuweap” which means “straight canyon”, or “ I-oo-gune” for “like an arrow quiver“.

 In 1909 the President of the United States, William Howard Taft, named the area a National Monument to protect the canyon, under the name of Mukuntuweap National Monument.
 In 1918, however, the acting director of the newly created National Park Service changed the park’s name to Zion, the name used by the Mormons.
 The United States Congress established the monument as a National Park on November 19, 1919.